Skip to content

 To cancel editing, click or tap Cancel.

-The web client saves your edited values and the view becomes read-only once again.
+The web client saves the edit and creates a new record accordingly.
+The view becomes read-only once again.

 To add a new observation to a record: